iekulyk/software-engineering-notes/3. [Design]/OOD/IoC.md

 As a result I think we need a more specific name for this pattern.
 Inversion of Control is too generic a term, and thus people find it confusing.
 As a result with a lot of discussion with various IoC advocates we settled on the name Dependency Injection.

 I'm going to start by talking about the various forms of dependency injection, but I'll point out now that that's not the only way of removing the dependency from the application class to the plugin implementation.
 The other pattern you can use to do this is Service Locator, and I'll discuss that after I'm done with explaining Dependency Injection.

+---

+There are three main styles of dependency injection.
+The names I'm using for them are Constructor Injection, Setter Injection, and Interface Injection.
+If you read about this stuff in the current discussions about Inversion of Control you'll hear these referred to as type 1 IoC (interface injection), type 2 IoC (setter injection) and type 3 IoC (constructor injection).
+I find numeric names rather hard to remember, which is why I've used the names I have here.